 Listen to the radio

-If you’d prefer to enjoy the San Francisco music scene from the comfort of your own home, get to know the city’s best radio stations.
+If you’d prefer to enjoy the San Francisco music scene while doing other activities, get to know the city’s best radio stations.
 Live 105, or KITS 105.3, is a favorite for alternative hits, playing a variety of rock and talk shows as well as hosting its BFD music festival each summer.
 If you prefer hip hop and R&B, check out 106.1 and 102.9, or listen to top 40 on Wild 94.9 and 99.7.
-If you’re looking for something a little more low key and family friendly, check out Star 101.3 or 96.5 KOIT.
+If you’re looking for something a little more low-key and family-friendly, check out Star 101.3 or 96.5 KOIT.
 If you’d prefer to listen to something less mainstream, check out BFF.fm, San Francisco’s favorite community radio station.
-There, you’ll find a variety of shows hosted by volunteer DJs, broadcasting from the heart of the Mission District.
+There you’ll find a variety of shows hosted by volunteer DJs, broadcasting from the heart of the Mission District.